 We consulted industry parties during 2015 on the processes used to address our obligations to identify and manage congested infrastructure.
 The responses to the consultation have been considered, and the revised approach is published alongside this Network Statement as a Code of Practice.

 Currently there are four areas of declared congested infrastructure.
-These are detailed in the table below.
+These are detailed below.